Omniwallet/docs/BusinessPlan.md

 Currently, each of the currencies available in the market have their own wallets and users lack a "single wallet to rule them all".
 This is a real pain point for the all the market participants, and expected to grow with the viral adoption that [Appcoins](https://github.com/DavidJohnstonCEO/TheValueofAppCoins) are demonstrating.

 The original vision behind Omniwallet is to be the "wallet for all".
 It was conceived to be completely open where if members of the community identified a currency not supported, a pull request would be the easy-fix.
-If there was a delay or denial on the pull request (e.g. currency suggested has too small a market cap), then anyone would be free to fork the wallet and host their own version.
+If there was a delay or denial on the pull request (e.g. currency suggested has too msmall a market cap), then anyone would be free to fork the wallet and host their own version.

 Here is a proposol to give autonomy to Omniwallet, have it be an independent initiative for it to truly do "what's best for Omniwallet".